 6. Tap Paste.

 Typing on iOS's onscreen keyboard whether in Message or any other app can sometimes be tricky, so it can be handy to have a quick way to type frequently-used phrases.
-That's where iOS's built-in Shortcuts feature comes in.
+That's where iOS's built-in Text Replacement feature comes in.

 1. Open Settings.